 The passage concludes by drawing our attention to the future.
 It is beyond our abilities to know precisely what is going to happen.
 How long will our present trial last?
 Will we be drawn into another?
 Are we pleasing God?
 Will we be prospered to a greater level?
 When will Christ come?
 Solomon is not saying we should not think about the future, but that we will never know precisely what is coming.
 Thus, we should not be overly concerned about it.
 We must live our belief that God is on His throne, which allows us to be emotionally stable.

-Solomon does not begin to give an answer to the thought he is posing until verses 18-19, and even then, it is a very brief answer: "It is good that you grasp this, and also not remove your hand from the other; for he who fears God will escape them all.
+Solomon does not begin to give an answer to the thought he is posing until Ecclesiastes 7:18-19, and even then, it is a very brief answer: "It is good that you grasp this, and also not remove your hand from the other; for he who fears God will escape them all.
 Wisdom strengthens the wise more than ten rulers of the city."
 The combination of the fear of God and wisdom, which is the fruit of vision, appear together as a solution.

 Because the circumstances he posed will affect all, Solomon's advice is to keep on following wisdom.
 This is a precursor to the climax of the book where he says, "Let us hear the conclusion of the whole matter: Fear God and keep His commandments, for this is the whole duty of man.
 For God will bring every work into judgment, including every secret thing, whether it is good or whether it is evil" (Ecclesiastes 12:13-14).
-It is also foreshadows Romans 8:28 where Paul writes, "And we know that all things work together for good to those who love God, to those who are the called according to His purpose."
+It also foreshadows Romans 8:28, where Paul writes, "And we know that all things work together for good to those who love God, to those who are the called according to His purpose."

 In his terse statements, Solomon is saying, "Keep on following the revelation of God, for this is wisdom.
 The vision of His overall purpose is wisdom.
 It is an unerring guide through good and bad times.
 Always consider—see, discern—that an unseen Hand is involved in events, even those of our seemingly insignificant lives."